ivkei/llm-cli/README.md

 # llm-cli
-This project allows CLI use of LLMs through any server that supports OpenAI API format of hosting LLMs.
-I used the program with llama.cpp's server.
+This project allows you to access LLMs right from your terminal, CLI or shell, whatever you want to call it.
+The LLM can be local hosted or it can be any other LLM server that supports OpenAI format.
+Optimized for both local and server.
+The only requirement for the application to work is to have a working server that supports OpenAI format.
+This project is absolutely cross-platform and can run either via python interpreter or packed into an application (See more: [Usage](#usage)).
+I only tested it with [llama.cpp](https://github.com/ggml-org/llama.cpp) yet, because I dont have an OpenAI API key.

 # Features
-* Get responses from terminal.
+* Get responses straight from the shell, terminal or CLI, whatever the name is.
-* Input files and whole directories into LLMs for them to read, can be achieved via piping, or $(), or a -w flag.
+* Feed the LLM with contents of files or even directories, following can be used, | pipe, $() syntax or a -w flag (--help will help).
-* Requires absolutely no GUI to install and use.
+* [Installation](#installation) requires absolutely no graphical interface.
-* History of conversations
+* Manipulate the history of conversations any way you want (--help will help).
-* Execute commands via LLMs right in the CLI
+* Ask LLM to execute commands for you with the knowledge of the OS running.
-* Cross-platform
+* Cross-platform as long as [python](https://www.python.org/) is.

 # Installation
+It can be done either by downloading a release or fully in CLI.
+## CLI installation
-## Prerequisites
+### Prerequisites
 * [git](https://git-scm.com/)
 * [python](https://www.python.org/)
 * pip, comes with python
 * (Optional) python-venv, comes with python

-## Without venv:
+### Without venv:
-### Cross platform way:
+#### Cross platform way:
 ```sh
 git clone https://github.com/debugkei/llm-cli
 cd llm-cli
 pip install -r requirements.txt
 ```
-## With venv:
+### With venv:
-### Linux:
+#### Linux:
 ```sh
 git clone `https://github.com/debugkei/llm-cli`
 cd llm-cli